Divyansh-dubey/checkers-game/README.md

 once done, run:

+`docker stack deploy -c docker-compose.yml checkers-stack`

+when no longer needed, you can remove the stack by running:

 `docker stack rm checkers-stack`

 3. you should be able to access the application via localhost:3000 in your browser